 - Unmarried child aged below 21 years old, born within the context of a legal marriage to, or have been legally adopted by, a SC or PR

 - Aged parent of a SC

 To apply, you’ll need to prepare your required documents and application fees.
 Keep in mind that the list of required documents differs for each type of applicant.
 Please refer to the ICA website for more details.

 Apply online with a valid SingPass account.
 You may use your sponsor’s SingPass or your own if you are an Employment Pass or S Pass holder.
 Are you a foreign investor in Singapore?
 In that case, apply for permanent residence under the Global Investor Programme.
 If you are a student, access the e-Service using your Foreign Identification Number (FIN) and the issuance date of your immigration pass.
 The processing time is generally 4 to 6 months.

 Next, pay a non-refundable application fee of SGD $100.
 If successful, you’ll need to pay SGD $20 for an Entry Permit, SGD $50 for a 5-year Re-Entry Permit, SGD $50 for an Identity Card, and SGD $30 for an Entry Visa (if you require one).

 Whether you’ve decided to apply for permanent residence or Singapore citizenship, you should protect yourself with international health insurance.
 No matter where you are in the world, you would want access to the best treatments and medical facilities.
 With expat health insurance, you can travel worry-free.

-Backed by 20 years of experience in the brokers industry, our team of insurance advisors are happy to help you compare health plans in Singapore.
+Backed by more than 20 years of experience in the broker industry, our team of insurance advisors are happy to help you compare plans in Singapore and select the ones that suit your needs best.
 Contact us today for a free quote and impartial advice!